 On the revival, use, and reception of Greco-Roman classicism in late colonial and early national Latin America, he is co-editor with Dr. Stacie G. Widdifield of Buen Gusto and Classicism in the Visual Cultures of Latin America, 1790-1910, published by the University of New Mexico Press in 2013.
 This revisionist anthology approaches the neoclassical phenomenon in the art and architecture of this period by examining the discourse of buen gusto (good taste) in societies from New Spain/Mexico and the Caribbean to South America.
-In these various global settings, good taste appears not only as an aesthetic reference, but also an imperial/national modality for shaping perception and a socio-cultural dynamic of self-creation.rence, but also a modality for shaping perception and a socio-cultural dynamic of self-creation.
+In these various global settings, good taste appears not only as an aesthetic reference, but also as a form of bourgeois self-creation and a means of shaping the national imaginary.